hasura/graphql-engine/docs/graphql/manual/schema/data-validations.rst

   CREATE TRIGGER insert_article BEFORE INSERT OR UPDATE ON "articles" FOR EACH ROW EXECUTE PROCEDURE check_article_clean();

-Now, if you insert an article which has lot of bad words, you would recieve an error:
+Now, if we try to insert an article which has lot of bad words, we would recieve an error:

 ``Insert failed! unexpected : article is very dirty``

 .. note::

-  If you create the above trigger function from the SQL tab in the Hasura console, make sure that the ``Track this`` box is **not** checked, since trigger functions cannot be be tracked by Hasura.
+  If you create the above trigger function from the SQL tab in the Hasura console, make sure that the ``Track this`` box is **not** checked since trigger functions are note trackable.

 Using Hasura